isomerpages/moe-ncps/_ncps-experience/NCPS Co Curriculum/PE, Art and Music (PAM).md

 in music and art are then sent for external competitions.

 #### PLAY @ Recess
-<p>Students are also encouraged to keep fit by engaging in sports and games
-during their recess.
+Students are also encouraged to keep fit by engaging in sports and games during their recess.
 Activities related to art and music have also be included to cater to students who enjoy these activities.
-Karaoke sessions and art and craft activities have been introduced to add vibrancy during recess.</p>
+Karaoke sessions and art and craft activities have been introduced to add vibrancy during recess.

-<p>These activities are often in line with the NE related theme and festivities.</p>
+These activities are often in line with the NE related theme and festivities.

 #### Harnessing of Technology
 ##### Physical Education